tpm2-software/tpm2-totp/man/tpm2-totp.1.md

 # ARGUMENTS

-The `tpm2-totp` command expects one of five command and provides a set of options.
+The `tpm2-totp` command expects one of the following commands and provides a set of options.

 ## COMMANDS